 Montezuma Castle National Monument

-These are Montezuma Castle, a wonderful example of ancient cliff dwellings, and Montezuma Well, a smaller cliff dwelling but built beneath the lip of a massive sinkhole which is fed from underground springs.
+Montezuma Well is a smaller cliff dwelling but built beneath the lip of a massive sinkhole that is fed from underground springs.

 Day 4 – Spiritual Arizona